johnjackoleary/cfi-commonplace-book/Lesson Plans/Instrument/IR.14 IFR Weather and Weather Services.md

 	1. Turbulence
 	2. Thunderstorms / Hail
 	3. [[Ice Hazards and Aircraft Icing]] - Tailplane stall, roll upset stall, freezing rain, [[SLD]]
+	4. What to do if any of these are encountered or forecast
 6. Anti-ice/deicing and weather detection equipment and their operating characteristics to include—
 	1. Airframe and/or induction Icing
 		1. De-ice: rubber boots, weeping wings